Encourage Employee Feedback in Your Culture: Top 5 Steps

 Divergent thinking and different perspectives are essential elements for growth, connectedness, and innovation.
 Yet too many employees feel that their leaders disparage people who raise issues or go against the status quo.
 Organizations that want to learn and grow appreciate those who share both positive and negative feedback because they care enough to try to make things better.

-Healthy leaders want to hear from their employees.
+Effective leaders want to hear from their employees.
 They want their positive feedback and their negative feedback.
 Healthy organizations encourage employee feedback so that they can reinforce what is working and improve any areas of weakness.
 The question is, what kind of culture encourages employee feedback?

-A Culture of Employee Feedback
+5 Research-Backed Steps to Encourage a Culture of Employee Feedback

 The best leaders want all the information they can gather to determine if their culture — how work gets done — is getting in the way of peak performance.
 They: